utunga/wp_paeonline/wp-content/plugins/atomic-blocks/README.md

 Along with the content blocks you'll find in Atomic Blocks, we're also publishing helpful articles and tutorials to help you get started with Gutenberg.

+## New Section and Layout Block!

+On top of the handy, time-saving blocks already found in Atomic Blocks, we're excited to introduce the brand new Section and Layout block!
+This block comes with a library of pre-designed sections and layouts to help you quickly and easily build a beautiful site with the new block editor.

+Using the Section and Layout modal window, you can browse designs by category, search, and even add sections and layouts to a Favorites tab for quick access later.
+Paired with the free [Atomic Blocks theme](https://wordpress.org/themes/atomic-blocks/), which has support for full-width, block-based page building, you have everything you need to start building your site today!

 ## Atomic Blocks currently includes the following blocks:

 * Section & Layout Block  – [Block Demo (NEW!)](https://atomicblocks.com/blocks/layout-block/)